 We go beyond the copyright laws to protect recipe authors

-We love food, and we love authors that love food.
-In partnership with those authors we have adopted the following practices to protect their intellectual property:
+We love food, and we love authors who love food.
+In partnership with those authors, we have adopted the following practices to protect their intellectual property:

-3. When a recipe that has been imported from another website is shared, either publicly using a link (URL) or viewed within Plan to Eat using the Friends tab, the viewer of that recipe may see the listing of ingredients, but must visit the original website to view the directions.
-Once they visit the original website the directions will appear to them in Plan to Eat.
+When an imported recipe is shared within Plan to Eat using the Friends tab, the viewer of that recipe may see the listing of ingredients, but must visit the original website to view the directions.
+Once they visit the original website, the directions will appear to them in Plan to Eat.

 These methods ensure that the original recipe author receives the traffic and recognition that they deserve, while introducing their recipes to a broader audience through Plan to Eat.